Collecting and acting upon customer feedback is a must for any business looking to provide users with the products they need.

 Listening through social media can prove particularly useful for gathering candid feedback from customers.
 Direct comments or mentions on social networks aren’t the only way for your business to collect customer feedback — many social networks have polling tools built in.
 Consider this quick poll conducted on Facebook:

 In this instance, a short poll on a highly popular social network makes plenty of sense; it’s too short to include as a separate survey, and asking this question on-site would distract from far more important goals.

 What are your users telling you without telling you?

 Sometimes the best feedback is found when users are candidly using your product (and not being asked how they use it).
-To get a peek at these sorts of insights, you should turn to analytics that showcase how users are interacting with your site.
+To get a peek at these sorts of insights, you can turn to analytics that showcase how users are interacting with your site.

 For example, let’s say you are using content as a form of customer service.
-You might see that thousands of people are visiting your content to get their questions answered ... but have you looked at how they are using it?
+You might see that thousands of people are visiting your content to get their questions answered.
+But have you looked at how they are using it?

 In other instances, you might want to track how users who did not sign up for your product behaved.
-Brennan Dunn, founder of Planscope, recently discovered a weakness on his site by using the analytics tool KISSmetrics:
+Brennan Dunn, founder of Planscope, discovered a weakness on his site by using the analytics tool KISSmetrics:

 Speaking of KISSmetrics, one of the more creative ways we’ve seen for measuring user satisfaction with a particular page can be found in how they implement feedback boxes at the bottom of particular pages.